Fenerbahçe S.K.: Branch outlines

+In volleyball, Fenerbahçe became the first Turkish club ever to be crowned World champions in an Olympic team sport, by winning the FIVB Volleyball Women's Club World Championship undefeated in 2010.
+They also were crowned European Champions by winning the CEV Champions League in the 2011–12 season, having reached the final before in 2010.
+Furthermore, they won the CEV Cup in 2014.

+The men's volleyball team won the CEV Challenge Cup, also in the 2013–14 season, thus writing volleyball history as the women's team won another continental title, the aforementioned CEV Cup, the very same day.
+By achieving this unparalleled feat, Fenerbahçe became the only sports club in Turkey and one of few in Europe with European titles won in both the men's and women's volleyball departments.
+They also became Balkan Champions in 2009 and 2013.

+The table tennis department of Fenerbahçe is the best in Turkey and one of the best in Europe, with the women's team having won the ETTU Cup two times in a row, in the 2011–12 and 2012–13 seasons, which is a Turkish record.
+They became the only Turkish team that played in a European Champions League Final, and they won the Champions League title in 2015 undefeated, thus achieving the only Triple Crown ever for a Turkish table tennis team.
+The men's team reached the final of the ETTU Cup in 2008, which is the best result for any Turkish team to date.

 Club crest and colours

 Since the club's foundation, Fenerbahçe has used the same badge, which has only undergone minor alterations.

 It was designed by Hikmet Topuzer, nicknamed Topuz Hikmet, who played as left winger, in 1910, and had made as lapel pins by Tevfik Haccar Taşçı (then Tevfik Haccar) in London.
 The crest consists of five colours.
 The white section which includes the writing Fenerbahçe Spor Kulübü ★ 1907 ★ represents purity and open-heartedness, the red section represents love and attachment to the club and symbolises the Turkish flag.
 The yellow section symbolises other ones' envy and jealousy about Fenerbahçe, while the navy symbolises nobility.
 The oak leaf which rises from the navy and yellow section shows the force and the power of being a member of Fenerbahçe.
 The green colour of the leaf shows the success of Fenerbahçe is imperative.

 Hikmet Topuzer describes the story of the emblem as below: